railsware/js-routes/Readme.md

 ```

-## Rails Compatibilities
+## Rails Compatibility

-JsRoutes ties to be as close as possible to rails behaviour in all aspects of routing API.
-Please make and issue in case of any incomtibilities found outside of described below.
+JsRoutes tries to replicate the Rails routing API as closely as possible.
+If you find any incompatibilities  (outside of what is described below), please [open an issue](https://github.com/railsware/js-routes/issues/new).

 ### Object and Hash distinction issue

-Sometimes the destinction between JS Hash and Object can not be found by js-routes.
+Sometimes the destinction between JS Hash and Object can not be found by JsRoutes.
 In this case you would need to pass a special key to help:

 ``` js